yaposhanLiTaoye/DataSample-TestSuite/README.md

 These source files are put in the directory ./LinearComplexityRandomTest.
 Just compile the c source files in this directory.
 And then use the command like:
                 ./a.out inputfile output.txt
+Notice that in the source file LC_Random_Test.c, there are some lines for paralleling by using omp instructions, so when compiling, you can use parameter -openmp to parallel the codes for high speed.
 Then the test result of these 4 test methods will be written in the file output.txt, which included both P and U results.